Euryops walterorum

 Euryops walterorum is a species of plant in the family Asteraceae that is endemic to Namibia.
+It is a critically endangered species found only on the plateau of Gamsberg Mountain.

 Taxonomy and history

 The first herbarium specimens of Euryops walterorum were collected in 1891, but it would not be formally described until 1955.
 Hermann Merxmüller named this new species in honour of German botanists Erna and Heinrich Walter.

 Distribution and habitat

 Euryops walterorum is known only from the summit plateau of Gamsberg Mountain, where it grows in clay soils at altitudes of 2000–2334 m.
+Its entire range lies within the privately-owned protected area Gamsberg Nature Reserve.
 It grows in the shrublands along the northern, eastern, and southern parts of the plateau, but is not found in the central grasslands.

 Description

 Euryops walterorum is an erect shrub growing to 2 m tall.
 The stems are covered with brownish or grey bark and are mostly hairless.
 The stiff, leathery leaves are broadly lanceolate to ovate or obovate in shape and measure 10–15 mm by 5–7 mm.
 Conspicuous hairs give the leaves a rough texture.
 The flower heads are bowl shaped, lacking ray florets, and measure 4–9 mm in diameter.